How to Kill Black Molds Naturally: Using Tea Tree Oil, Baking Soda And Vinegar

 Spray or wipe it onto the affected surface and leave it on overnight.
 You can then wipe it off with a cloth dipped in vinegar.
 Tea tree oil can be toxic to small children and animals in large quantities, so be sure to store it in a safe place.

-It can cause symptoms like confusion, anxiety, joint pain, diarrhea, and vomiting.
+- It can cause symptoms like confusion, anxiety, joint pain, diarrhoea, and vomiting.

 - You can get rid of it naturally using baking soda, vinegar, hydrogen peroxide or tea tree oil.